 Compensatory Leave.
 Non-exempt employees, according to the guidelines contained in the Fair Labors Standards Act, may be paid for compensatory leave earned.
-Upon termination or transfer, an employee is paid for any time and one-half compensatory leave earned and may or may not be paid for any straight hour-for-hour compensatory leave earned.
+Upon termination or transfer, an employee is paid for any time NOTE 4 - COMPENSATED ABSENCES (continued)

+and one-half compensatory leave earned and may or may not be paid for any straight hour-for-hour compensatory leave earned.
 This pay is based on the employee's hourly rate of pay at the time of termination or transfer.

-NOTE 6 - PENSIONS
+NOTE 5 - PENSIONS